 Purpose: To identify risks and corresponding mitigation measures.
 For each risk on the risk register, mitigation measures have been identified and are being implemented.
 Progress in mitigating these risks is confirmed at the ongoing risk monitoring and monthly risk assessment meetings.

-Funding Partners: CHSRA: Ian Ferrier; SFCTA: Luis Zurinaga
+Funding Partners: CHSRA: Wai-On Su; SFCTA: Luis Zurinaga

-One risk was retired and one risk was added.
+One risk was retired.

 See the Risk Management section (Section 11).

 Change Management Board (CMB) - Monthly

 Purpose: To review, evaluate and authorize proposed changes to PCEP over \$200,000.